robertobuso/screenwriting_frontend/README.md

 ## Application Features

+- User can create and update projects.
+- User can create, update and delete idea notecards.
+- User can mark specific dramatic attributes in each idea notecard.
+- User can see all the idea notecards together organized in original order.
-- organized scenes based on user-generated attributes and according to different narrative structure theories.
+- App can organize idea notecards based on user-generated attributes and according to narrative structure theory.
+- User can see both sides of note card by hovering over each card.
+- User can save and load different ways of ordering idea notecards.

 ## Built With
 - JavaScript